 The idea was a nonstarter.
 Letting the tea off the ship, the patriots concluded, would have meant accepting it in the country.
 That meant a tax.
 The tea would never land in America, they told Copley.

 Copley regarded the meeting as partially successful, however, since the attitudes toward the Clarkes personally had softened somewhat, and some had defended them, he said, arguing that it was not fair to insist that the family ruin itself over this issue.

 “It cooled the resentment and they dissolved without doing or saying anything that showed an ill temper toward you,” he wrote.
 “I think all stands well at present.”

 Nothing was further from the truth, of course, the royal governor insisted the tea must be unloaded and the patriot meetings be banned.

-Within two years, Copley and the Clarkes had fled back to England and the much-debated tea, of course, had long sunk to the bottom of Boston Harbor.
+Within two years, Copley and the Clarkes had fled to England.
+The much-debated tea, of course, had long sunk to the bottom of Boston Harbor.